pfunks/TCTest/test_faq.md

 ## What is Steemit.com?

-Steemit is a social network that empowers people for their contributions by rewarding them for their time, effort and creativity through digital points called Steem.
+Steemit is a social network that empowers people for their contributions by rewarding them for their time, effort and creativity through digital points called STEEM.

-Steemit has redefined social media by building a living, breathing, growing social economy; a “small town” community where users are getting rewarded for their voice, regardless of race, religion, gender or bias.
+Steemit has redefined social media by building a living, breathing, growing social economy; a “small town” community where users are getting rewarded for their voice.

 ## How does Steemit differ from other social media sites?

-Steemit differs entirely from social media giants like Facebook, Reddit and Twitter because it is public and decentralized.
-Entrepreneurs are beginning to build side apps off the Steem blockchain and we encourage it; through building our thriving community and enhancing the foundation of others, we are changing the way people use and think about the internet.
+Unlike other social media sites where users spend their time adding value to a platform owned by private corperations, Steemit is built on top of a public and decentralized blockchain.
+Users have the ability to earn digital STEEM coins, which can converted to Steem Power, giving users rights and influence over the platform.

 ## Does it cost anything to post, comment, or vote?

-It is free to post, comment, and upvote all content on Steemit.com.
+No. It is free to post, comment, and upvote all content on Steemit.com.
 You might even get paid for it!

 ## Can I earn digital points on Steemit?
 How?